webix-hub/docs/data/spreadsheet/conditional_formatting.md

 ##Conditional Formatting API

-You can set conditions for a cell value directly in a data source.
+You can set conditions for cells' formatting directly in a data source.

-For this purpose,use the *conditions* collection of the data object.
+For this purpose, use the *conditions* collection of the data object.
 You can specify a set of conditions in one array:

 ~~~js
 data.conditions = [